tmychow/tmychow.github.io/_posts/2020-07-13-buy-american-a-primer-on-trade.md

 [^7]: [Heath and Mobarak 2014](https://www.nber.org/papers/w20383)

-In fact, policies that attempt to restrict free trade by banning the imports of goods produced by child labour can be counterproductive.
+Policies that attempt to restrict free trade by banning the imports of goods produced by child labour can be counterproductive.
 The 1992 Harkin Bill in the USA, which prohibited the import of products made by children under 15, caused garment employers in Bangladesh to dismiss 50,000 children, 75% of all children in the industry[^8].
 Though freed from the supposed shackles of sweatshops, they ended up trapped in a harsh environment with no skills, little to no education, and precious few alternatives.
 Schools were either inaccessible, useless or costly.
 Instead, they were forced to turn to stone-crushing, street hustling and prostitution - all of them more hazardous and exploitative than garment production.
 In several cases, the mothers of dismissed children also had to leave their jobs in order to look after their children, which meant even lower earnings and quality of life for the entire household.

 [^8]: [UNICEF 1997](https://www.unicef.org/sowc97/download/sow1of2.pdf)